First Impressions of Ukraine: From Transdniestria to Odessa

 Apartment Bloc We Climbed

 Dead dog in the apartment building.
-Citizens of Chernobyl were not allowed to bring their pets when the town was evacuated, and most were euthanized, however some survived and at night bands of these dogs take to the streets fighting for territory
+Citizens of Chernobyl were not allowed to take their pets when the town was evacuated, and most were euthanized, however some survived, and at night bands of the dogs take to the streets fighting for territory.

 View from top of apartment building of Pripyat